rv355/mqtt-ttn-chart/README.md

 ## 2. client

-*Before running the client, be sure you have already completed steps 1 and 2, and have both Moquette and mqtt-realtime-chart-server running in separate terminal windows.*

 Open a new terminal window and navigate inside the root folder of the client application, then run:

 ```